sp-des/darn/README.md

 The reserved word `time` causes timing statistics to be printed for the pipeline once it finishes.
 The statistics currently consist of elapsed (wall-clock) time and user and system time consumed by the command’s execution.
 The -p option changes the output format to that specified by POSIX.
 When the shell is in POSIX mode, it does not recognize `time` as a reserved word if the next token begins with a ‘-’.
 The `TIMEFORMAT` variable may be set to a format string that specifies how the timing information should be displayed.
 The use of `time` as a reserved word permits the timing of shell builtins, shell functions, and pipelines.
 An external time command cannot `time` these easily.

-When the shell is in POSIX mode (see Bash POSIX Mode), `time` may be followed by a newline.
+When the shell is in POSIX mode, `time` may be followed by a newline.
 In this case, the shell displays the total user and system `time` consumed by the shell and its children.
 The `TIMEFORMAT` variable may be used to specify the format of the time information.

 If the pipeline is not executed asynchronously, the shell waits for all commands in the pipeline to complete.